jcromerohdz/rich_blog/README.md

 $ rails db:migrate
 ```
 # Rails scaffolds and many to many associations
 1. Here I'm going to use rails magic, the scaffolds are fantastic for prototyping, rails make this easy to implemented.
+After performing the scaffold a migration is needed
 ```sh
 $ rails g scaffold Category title color
 Running via Spring preloader in process 4831